eddyndumia/Dream-House-Project/README.md

 6. Create a New Database

-7. Give a database name as (house-rental) hit on create button.
+7. Give a database name as (houserent) hit on create button.

 8. After creating database name click on import.